 Generalized Tremor Syndrome

-There is no known cause for GTS.
-The syndrome causes full body or localized tremors in young dogs, and it can be treated by corticosteroids like prednisone, which reduces the inflammatory response in the body and suppresses the dog's immune system.
+The syndrome causes tremors in young dogs, and can be treated by steroids like Prednisone.
+These reduce the inflammatory response in the body and suppresses the dog’s immune system.

 In order to identify if your dog’s shaking is GTS-related, your veterinarian will perform blood or urinary tests to rule out another medical condition like kidney disease.
 Most dogs recover from GTS within a couple weeks of treatment with prednisone.